RoamGuru Roam Guru

 Getting There

-Train: Bristol Temple Meads is the main station.
-From London Paddington: 1 hour 40 minutes on Great Western Railway.
-Book ahead for decent prices—walk-up fares are painful.
+Train: Bristol Temple Meads from London Paddington: 1 hour 40 minutes on Great Western Railway.
+Book ahead—walk-up fares are painful.

 Car: From London, M4 west to J19.
 About 2 hours without traffic.
-Traffic happens.
+Traffic always happens.

 Getting Around

 Walking: The city centre is compact.
-Most of this itinerary is within 30 minutes' walk.
+Most of this guide is within 30 minutes' walk.

 Bus: First Bus runs the network.
 Day ticket £5.
-The app is actually usable.
+The app works, mostly.

 Ferry: Bristol Ferry Boats ply the harbourside.
 Day ticket £8.
-Lovely on sunny days, pointless on rainy ones.
+Lovely on sunny days.

-Bike: YoBike dockless bikes are everywhere. £1 per 30 minutes.
+Bike: YoBike dockless bikes everywhere. £1 per 30 minutes.
 Bristol is hilly.
-Prepare to sweat.
+You will sweat.

 Where to Sleep